apache/cassandra-java-driver/manual/cloud/README.md

       **Note:** With the `Cluster.builder()` object, make sure to set the path to the secure connect bundle for your Astra database (**"/path/to/secure-connect-database_name.zip"**) in the `withCloudSecureConnectBundle()` method as shown in the following example.
-      * DataStax Java Driver for Apache Cassandra 3.x
+      * Java Driver for Apache Cassandra 3.x

           ```java
           import com.datastax.driver.core.Cluster;